xrrocha/xrecords/doc/intro.md

 from repeated experiences in automating the domain.
 This is referred to as the [Three Examples](http://st-www.cs.illinois.edu/users/droberts/evolve.html#ThreeExamples) rule of framework development; it is impossible to develop a framework in absence of such experience.
-As the document states *no one is that smart*.
+As the document states, *no one is that smart*.

 In our case, thankfully, we have over a hundred tabular file conversions to draw from ;-)